Trump says he expects ‘great deal’ with China at summit with Xi

 “No reason for it.”

-Trump is scheduled to meet Xi on Thursday in the coastal city in southeastern South Korea in their first face-to-face encounter since the US president launched his second trade war with China.
+Trump is scheduled to meet Xi on Thursday in the coastal city of Busan, about 85 km south of Gyeongju, in their first face-to-face encounter since the US president launched his second trade war with China.

 Trump, who is on the final leg of a six-day visit to Asia after stops in Malaysia and Japan, last met Xi in 2019 on the sidelines of the Group of 20 summit in Osaka, Japan.